tweag/python-monorepo-example/___-__-__-linear-sort.md

   move :: a ->.
 Unrestricted a
 ```

-Any first-order Haskell value of should have this class.
+Any first-order Haskell type of should have this class.
 For values that are
 movable we may have a simple default implementation, for values that are
 not user will have to write his own definition.